expressjs/expressjs.com/en/guide/routing.md

 You can provide multiple callback functions that behave like [middleware](/{{ page.lang }}/guide/using-middleware.html) to handle a request.
 The only exception is that these callbacks might invoke `next('route')` to bypass the remaining route callbacks.
 You can use this mechanism to impose pre-conditions on a route, then pass control to subsequent routes if there's no reason to proceed with the current route.

-You can use `next('route')` to skip the rest of a route's callbacks and pass control to the next route.
-For example:

 ```js
 app.get('/user/:id', (req, res, next) => {
   if (req.params.id === '0') {